WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta3/index.md

 #### Known Issues

-With that said, there are still three bugs that we were hoping to squish, but did not:
+With that said, there are still two bugs that we were hoping to squish, but did not:

 * [#59 - Multiple inputs trigger duplicate/incorrect interrupts](https://github.com/WildernessLabs/Meadow_Issues/issues/59)
 * [#37 - Threading and event callback lockup ](https://github.com/WildernessLabs/Meadow_Issues/issues/37)